‘CUSTO-MORE’ IS ALWAYS RIGHT.

 The Pareto Principle states 80% of your profits come from just 20% of customers.

-Being appreciated for their patronage makes customers feel good and draws them closer to the brand, deepening the emotional connect they have with it.
+Being appreciated for their patronage makes customers feel good and draws them closer to the brand, deepening the emotional connection they have with it.
 The effects of loyalty are both exponential and non-linear, often benefitting your brand in unexpected ways.
 For one thing, loyal customers will stay with you through thick and thin, helping you outlast rough times.
 They will, of course, keep bringing in repeat business.
-And finally, they will happily play the role of your company’s cheerleaders by spreading brand-love on social channels, online groups and public forums – making you look good where it matters.
+And finally, they will happily play the role of your company’s cheerleaders by spreading brand love on social channels, online groups and public forums – making you look good where it matters.

-Facts fall in line
+Facts fall inline

 - Highly engaged customers who participate in a loyalty program also tend to purchase 90% more frequently than those who are not.